Headline after headline saying what our customers already know: voter data sucks. It’s inaccurate. It’s expensive. And it’s a drag on our democracy.

 The United States has approximately 3,100 counties – all of which have their own way of collecting and storing voter data, from fancy online systems to writing it down and faxing it.
 Those counties then give the data to their state, and each state has its own collection process and format.
 Every step along the way, the quality of the data is deteriorating.
 There are no standards around what happens when somebody moves or dies or leaves the country.
 There are no standards, period.

-The only significant efforts at building a nationwide voter file have been run by the major political parties (which control access for party gain), and corporations (which charge a lot of money for access).
+The only significant efforts at building a nationwide voter database or file have been run by the major political parties (which control access for party gain), and corporations (which charge a lot of money for access).
 So if you want to run for office, you either have to fork over a lot of money or beg for access from your party – which you aren’t likely to receive if you’re challenging an incumbent.
 If your campaign actually has data, you’re often wasting your time contacting non-existent voters.
 And if you’re a voter, you might show up on election day thinking you’re registered to vote, and you’re not.

 Two pillars of the democratic process are candidates talking to actual voters (not to dead people that live in another state) and citizens successfully voting.
 These things cannot happen without accurate and accessible voter data.